Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems

 \paragraph{Timing Attacker (\timingattacker):}

-\ac{CR} programs may contain secret-dependent branches, however, these branches should not result in any execution-time differences.
+\ac{CR} programs may contain secret-dependent branches.
+However, these branches should not result in any execution-time differences.
 Yet, sometimes, the source code of the input program contains unbalanced secret-dependent branches.
 Figure~\ref{lst:cr} shows a program that branches on the secret value (line 3).
 If the condition is \texttt{true}, the execution takes at least one cycle (line 4), whereas if the condition is \texttt{false}, it takes zero cycles.
-To deal with these programs, we introduce a balancing block, using two methods, 1) inserting an empty block (EBB), and 2) copying one block (CBB).
+To deal with these programs, we introduce a transformation that balances secret-dependent blocks, using two methods: 1) \ac{EBB}, which inserts an empty block, and 2) \ac{CBB}, which copies the present secret-dependent block in an \texttt{else} statement.

-\begin{description} \item[EBB:] To balance an unbalanced secret-dependent block, EBB adds an empty block that contains \ac{NOP} operations.
+\begin{description} \item[\acs{EBB}:] To balance an unbalanced secret-dependent block, EBB adds an empty block that contains \ac{NOP} operations.
 Figure~\ref{lst:empty} shows a secret-dependent branch that is balanced using an empty basic block (lines 5-7).
 At a later stage, the constraint solver fills this basic block with an appropriate number of \ac{NOP} instructions to balance the secret-dependent branch.
-In contrast to CBB, this transformation works also when we want to balance an unbalanced path with more than one basic blocks. \item[CBB:] Another way to balance a secret-dependent block that consists of one basic block is by copying the unbalanced block instructions.
+In contrast to \ac{CBB}, this transformation works also when we want to balance an unbalanced path with more than one basic blocks. \item[\acs{CBB}:] Another way to balance a secret-dependent block that consists of one basic block is by copying the unbalanced block instructions.
 Figure~\ref{lst:copy} shows a secret-dependent branch, where the else branch is a copy of the if-branch body with inactive instructions.
 Here, \ac{\toolname} copies the body of the secret-dependent branch to a new \texttt{else} body, which contains all the operations of the original block but assigned to unused variables (lines 5-7). \end{description}

 \paragraph{Power Attacker (\powerattacker):}